skgrange/rmweather/README.md

 install_github("skgrange/metnormr")
 ```

-The lightweight **ghit** package can also be used for installation:
+The lightweight **ghit** package can also be used for installation if you prefer:

 ```
 # Install metmormr